openxthinking/bullet-docs/docs/customization.md

 #### Editor overview
 The theme editor toolbar (on the left) is divided into `Sections` and `Theme settings`.

-- You can use [theme sections](#theme-sections) to enhance, re-arrange the content and layout of the different pages on your store.
+- You can use [theme sections](#theme-sections) to enhance and re-arrange the content and layout of the different pages on your store.
-- You can use [theme settings](#theme-settings) to customize your store's appearance, and make changes to your social media links and checkout settings.
+- You can use [theme settings](#theme-settings) to customize your store's appearance and make changes to your social media links and checkout settings.

 #### Open editor